Sydney Metro Metropolis Stock

 The Sydney Metro Metropolis Stock is a class of electric multiple units that operate on the Sydney Metro network.
-Built by Alstom as part of their Metropolis family, the trains are the first fully automated passenger rolling stock in Australia as well as the first single-deck sets to operate in Sydney since their withdrawal from the suburban rail network in the 1990s.
-A total of 176 carriages, making up 22 6-car sets, entered service in 2019 with the opening of the Metro North West Line.
-23 more sets will be rolled out for the City & Southwest extension, commencing service in 2024, which will expand the Metropolis fleet to 45 sets.
+Built by Alstom as part of their Metropolis family, the trains are the first fully automated passenger rolling stock in Australia as well as the first single-deck electric trainsets to operate in Sydney since their withdrawal from the suburban rail network in the 1990s.

+They first entered service in May 2019 with the opening of the Metro North West Line, with additional trainsets ordered for the City & Southwest extension, which partially opened in 2024, with the remaining Sydenham to Bankstown section expected to open in 2026.
+A total of 270 carriages, making up 45 6-car sets have been built.

 History

+Procurement

+In June 2012, the North West Rail Link project (later Sydney Metro North West) announced that it would use single deck "metro" style trains, rather than the double deck trains more commonly used in Sydney.
+In May 2013, Minister for Transport Gladys Berejiklian announced that two consortia had been shortlisted for the Operations and Train Systems (OTS) contract.
+The winning consortium would build the trains, install signalling and other electronic systems, as well as operate the line as a public–private partnership.